ibm-cloud-docs/billing-usage/viewing_usage.md

 {: #service-name}
 {: tab-title="Account Resource Usage"}

-Each row of the **Account Resource Usage** section represents the aggregated usage of a service plan metric for all the resource instances in the account.
-{: note}

-### Exporting your instance `.csv` report by using the API
+### Exporting your instance CSV report by using the API
 {: #export-csv-api-instance}
 {: api}